rochaadrielea/pharma-stream-ai-lakehouse/README.md

 3️⃣ **Visual Intelligence (Computer Vision)**

 Uses image models (ResNet50, ViT) and OCR to analyze photos of incoming and shelf products.
-Automatically detects packaging inconsistencies, missing dosage information, or altered warning labels — ensuring all items match approved references before being stocked or sold.
+Automatically detects packaging inconsistencies, missing dosage information, or altered warning labels — ensuring image of products match approved referencesand even compliances.
 This Helps pharmacies verify authenticity, safety, and compliance of medicines at the point of sale — preventing counterfeit or mislabeled products from reaching customers, improving trust and operational safety.

 Example:“AI detected a mismatch between the expected packaging of Paracetamol 500 mg and a newly delivered batch — missing the expiry date label.
 The item was automatically flagged for review before restocking.”